masontadam/container-git-web-server/README.md

 The docker container's IP address can be found with the following command:

 - `sudo docker inspect --format '{{ .NetworkSettings.IPAddress }}' server` where 'server' is merely the name of the docker container.
+- The git server behaves as normal over port 22.
+Below is a sample of common git commands (note the address of the git server):

 ```
 git clone ssh://admin@172.17.0.2/admin/admin